Active Exploration via Autoregressive Generation of Missing Data: Experiments

+In our experiments, we focus on settings where $Z^{(a)}$ consists of either numeric or text features (e.g., headlines in a news recommendation setting).
+The choice of architecture for the sequence model $\widehat p_{\TN{per-action}}$ is flexible.
+Our theoretical results in Sections \ref{sec:psar-ts} and \ref{section:regret-bounds} establish that any architecture achieving strong predictive performance is suitable.
+Below, we describe two architectural approaches that we use, which offer different tradeoffs; this is by no means an exhaustive list of potential implementations for $\what p_{\text{per-action}}$ (for more examples, see Section~\ref{section:approximate}).

+\paragraph{Structured Bayesian models.} When strong domain knowledge exists about the outcome distribution, we can incorporate it into the model architecture.
+For binary outcomes ($Y_{t}^{(a)}\in \{0,1\}$), we can use a Beta-Bernoulli model where a neural network maps $Z^{(a)}$ (e.g. text features) to the Beta prior parameters $\widehat \alpha(Z^{(a)})$ and $\widehat \beta(Z^{(a)})$:

+Here, $\widehat\alpha(Z^{(a)})$ and $\widehat \beta(Z^{(a)})$ are learned functions that transform text features into Beta prior parameters and \eqref{eq:ppd} is the corresponding ``posterior predictive'' distribution.
+This architecture explicitly encodes conjugate Bayesian updating while allowing the prior to be fit from data in the style of empirical Bayes methods \citep{casella1985introduction}.
+For a more thorough discussion on the connection to Bayesian sequence modeling, see Appendix \ref{subsec:bayes-seq-models}.

+\paragraph{Simple neural network architecture.} One approach uses separate encoders for prior information $Z^{(a)}$ and outcome sequences $Y_{1:t}^{(a)}$, whose outputs are combined by a final multi-layered perceptron (MLP) to form predictions.
+The encoder for $Z^{(a)}$ depends on the input type: a language model (e.g. DistilBERT, \citep{sanh2019distilbert}) for text, or an MLP for numeric inputs.
+This encoder and the final MLP are fine-tuned end-to-end.
+In contrast, the encoder for outcomes is a fixed function extracting sufficient statistics, which is appropriate because the outcome distribution has known sufficient statistics.
+Figure~\ref{fig:babysequence} visualizes this architecture for the case where $Z^{(a)}$ is text (news experiments, Section~\ref{sec:MIND}); the synthetic experiments (Section~\ref{sec:synthetic_experiments}) in which $Z^{(a)}$ is a vector use the same architecture except with an MLP as the $Z^{(a)}$ encoder.

-\subsection{Synthetic Setting: Mixture Beta-Bernoulli}
+\subsection{Synthetic setting: Mixture Beta-Bernoulli}

-We begin with synthetic experiments to validate our approach against the true data-generating distribution.
-Despite never defining explicit latent parameters, our autoregressive generation matches the performance of oracle Bayesian methods that have access to the true prior and likelihood.
-The true data-generating process uses a mixture of Beta distributions as the prior, where the Beta parameters are determined by $Z^{(a)} \in \real^2$, and a Bernoulli likelihood.
+Despite never defining a Bayesian model with explicit latent parameters, we find that our Thompson sampling via autoregressive generation (TSAR) algorithm matches the performance of an oracle Thompson sampling method that has access to the true prior and likelihood.
+We show this in a synthetic environment where the true data-generating process is known.
+The true data-generating process uses a Bernoulli likelihood for outcomes, with a mixture of Beta distributions as the prior, where the Beta parameters are determined by $Z^{(a)} \in \real^2$.
 See Appendix~\ref{app:synthetic_appendix} for more details.